GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 #### HTTP URL Re-writing Modifier

-This modifier works similarly to the HTML Link Parser, except it has a specifc purpose for which it is easier to use than the HTML Link Parser, and more efficient.
+This modifier works similarly to the HTML Link Parser, except it has a specific purpose for which it is easier to use than the HTML Link Parser, and more efficient.
 For <u>web applications that ==use URL Re-writing to store session ids instead of cookies==, this element can be ==attached at the ThreadGroup level==, much like the HTTP Cookie Manager.</u> Simply give it the name of the session id parameter, and it will find it on the page and add the argument to every request of that ThreadGroup.

 Alternatively, this modifier can be attached to select requests and it will modify only them.
-Clever users will even deternime that this modifier can be used to grab values that elude the HTML Link Parser.
+Clever users will even determine that this modifier can be used to grab values that elude the HTML Link Parser.

 | Attribute                                 | Description                                                  | Required |
 | ----------------------------------------- | ------------------------------------------------------------ | -------- |